AndrewJBateman/ionic-angular-world-data/README.md

 ## General info

-* The [Rest Countries API](https://restcountries.eu/) has a number of enpoints that can be used to seaerch for info.
+* The [Rest Countries API](https://restcountries.eu/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: All, Name & Region.
-The (API Response Example was useful to create my http interface classes)[https://restcountries.eu/#api-endpoints-response-example].
+The (API Response Example)[https://restcountries.eu/#api-endpoints-response-example] was useful to create my http interface classes.

 ## Screenshots